seinecle/mk99/docs/generated-html/subdir/crms-in-the-age-of-data_temp_pdf.md

 Discover my other courses in data / tech for business: https://www.clementlevallois.net

-Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle] ibilities afforded by these new way to manage customer relationships.
+Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle] afforded by these new way to manage customer relationships.
 - The organization needs to invest and devote enough operational resources to stop doing "business as usual" and develop a data-driven CRM.